-- First class honours will be awarded for a GPA of 7.00 or higher. - 2.
-Second class honours division honours will be awarded for a GPA between 6.00 and 6.99. - 3.
-Second class division two honours will be awarded for a GPA between 4.00 and 5.99.
+- 1. First class Honours will be awarded for a GPA of 7.00 or higher. - 2.
+Second class division one Honours will be awarded for a GPA between 6.00 and 6.99. - 3.
+Second class division two Honours will be awarded for a GPA between 4.00 and 5.99. - Candidates who hold a BTchLn(Hons) will be awarded the MEd with Distinction if they meet the criteria for Note 1 above, or with Merit if they meet the criteria for Notes 2 or 3 above.

-- (a) Candidates enrolled in either the Postgraduate Diploma in Education or Master of Education may be transferred to the Master of Education 180 point pathway, provided that: - the first enrolment in courses for the Postgraduate Diploma in Education or Master of Education was between 1 January 2012 and 31 December 2015; and - ii. the course of study meets the requirements as detailed under Regulation 3.
-Structure of the Degree; and - iii. the requirements of the 180 point pathway are completed within the time-limits specified at the time of the first course enrolled in for that award. - (b) Candidates who have a completed Postgraduate Diploma in Education or equivalent may complete the 180 point pathway through the completion of a further 60 points provided that:
+(a) Candidates enrolled in either the Postgraduate Diploma in Education or Master of Education may be transferred to the Master of Education 180 point pathway, provided that:

-- i. the Postgraduate Diploma in Education was completed between 1 January 2012 and 31 December 2015; and - ii. the course of study meets the requirements as detailed under Regulation 3.
-Structure of the Degree; and - iii. the requirements of the 180 point pathway are completed by 31 December 2017. - (c) Candidates with a Postgraduate Diploma in Education or equivalent qualification from another University may complete the 180 point pathway through the completion of a further course of study provided that: - the qualifying course of study was completed between 1 January 2012 and 31 December 2015; and - ii. the course of study meets the requirements as detailed under Regulation 3.
+- the first enrolment in courses for the Postgraduate Diploma in Education or Master of Education was between 1 January 2012 and 31 December 2015; and - ii. the course of study meets the requirements as detailed under Regulation 3.
+Structure of the Degree; and - iii. the requirements of the 180 point pathway are completed within the time-limits specified at the time of the first course enrolled in for that award. - (b) Candidates who have a completed Postgraduate Diploma in Education or equivalent may complete the 180 point pathway through the completion of a further 60 points provided that: - i. the Postgraduate Diploma in Education was completed between 1 January 2012 and 31 December 2015; and - ii. the course of study meets the requirements as detailed under Regulation 3.
+Structure of the Degree; and - iii. the requirements of the 180 point pathway are completed by 31 December 2017; or - iv. the requirements of the 180 point pathway for holders of the BTchLn(Hons) are completed by 31 December 2019. - (c) Candidates with a Postgraduate Diploma in Education or equivalent qualification from another University may complete the 180 point pathway through the completion of a further course of study provided that: - the qualifying course of study was completed between 1 January 2012 and 31 December 2015; and - the course of study meets the requirements as detailed under Regulation 3.
 Structure of the Degree; and - iii. a minimum of 90 points is completed through study at the University of Canterbury; and - iv. the requirements of the 180 points pathway are completed by 31 December 2018. - (d) Completion of the 240 points pathway by coursework is available under the following conditions: - i. the enrolment in the first course for this must be prior to 1 January 2016; and - ii. the course of study must be completed by 31 December 2018.